LinuxForHealth/health-patterns/clinical-ingestion/utilities/README.md

   - The `requests` module must be installed (`pip install requests`)
   - Change the permissions on the script to add executable (`chmod +x setupClinicalIngestionFlow.py`)

-In order to execute the script, two arguments must be provided.
+In order to execute the script, two positional arguments must be provided.
   1. The base URL for the Nifi instance including the port.
   1. The default password to be used.
 The script assumes that all passwords will be set to the same default.